fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hey Fredrik.
+You are my favorite Youtuber.
+I'm dead serious.
+I have some questions: I have been sitting on the sidelines of the development community since 2011 and I regret it so much.
+I have denied coding as my calling for all these years I'm ready to be a part of a team and solve meaningful problems.
+1.)
+As a newer developer, is it worth it to seriously set my aspirations on a career at Google or FAAN?
+I'm not concerned with prestige or shiny-objects.
+I just want to solve important problems and be on the forefront of stuff that changes everything.
+I want to be a part of big-picture innovation and make a difference etc.

+> 2.)
+I'm aware at big companies devs tend to be a small part of something big and small is the opposite but does that change with senior positions?

+> 3.)
+What specific companies would you seriously set your sights on if you were a developer looking to get in the industry?
+And why?

+> 4.)
+Is there any way to find the next big thing as far as a startup goes and get in at the ground floor?
+Is the next big thing I'm talking about really on a website like Angel List or on a Developer Job Board?
+I want to find it.
+How?
+I don't want to have billions in stock value.
+I just want to be a part of a truly innovative and disruptive company from the beginning and watch it grow.
+I want to grow with it and be a part of THAT team and solving THOSE problems along the way.
+Thank you so much for all the effort and everything you do.
+The insight you offer in your videos is priceless.
+What you're doing is changing my life.
+Thank you.

+> Hey, not part of the video maybe but what's your opinion about working in freelance projects while having a full time job?

+> Hi Fred, just a question that is of concern.
+I am a year since i started to learn coding.
+I took on Spring boot as my framework of choice.
+I have been scouting for an entry level job but most want a degree as a minimum requirement.
+Do you think i picked on the wrong framework regarding i don't have a degree?
+On top of that, i remember selecting spring boot so that i could work on enterprise applications, but without a degree, is it possible for me to get a job ?

+> @Fredrik Christenson But - connecting this answer to the video - working as a freelancer would'nt be working alone and as so, hurting your career?

+> What about full stack vs devops does being a fullstack dev also includes devops?

 > I asked myself the same question last week.
 I met some developers who call themselves seniors just because they worked for so many years but still don’t have the skills I would expect from a senior.
 Then I met people who have skills and only work for 3-4 years and they also call themselves senior.
 It seems a little bit like many companies have very very different criteria for awarding a title.
 Or maybe people just say what they thinks they are  and the company prints it on their business cards.
 Frederik, do you have a system in your Company?

 > Hi, I wanted to say that I love your channel, a really nice, new prospective in the software engineering life as seen from a senior dev.
 My podcast of choice when I work.
 Also if possible I would lile to ask how can I, as a junior dev become better at reading code.
 While writing code is not that difficult, I find reading it quite so.
 Any good tips?